Northern Oregon Coastline road

 Walking Miles of a Beach at Gearhart, OR

-The neighboring towns of Gearhart and Seaside offer incredible places to stay and no shortage of things to do.
+The neighboring towns of Gearhart and Seaside offer incredible places to stay and no shortage of things to do on the Oregon Coast.
 Here, visitors stroll along Seaside’s historic Promenade, walk the expanse of Gearhart’s incredible oceanfront, and visit the Lewis and Clark Salt Works, where the explorers boiled seawater to extract salt.

 A little further south, iconic Cannon Beach, with its picturesque Haystack Rock, offers a tranquil escape and artistic inspiration.
 Each town has its own unique character, stories to tell and stories to be made, making them an essential part of any visit to the region.